GRGServer/SAMPRacing/README.md

   * MySQL Server
   * Webserver (To stream the audio files)
   * x64 Linux only: libc6-i386 (To run the Pawn compiler)
+  * A current JDK (To build and execute tools like the Includes Updater)

 ## Used plugins